Sahira Kazmi

 Sahira Kazmi is a retired Pakistani actress, newscaster, producer and director.
-She is best known for her role in the country's first-ever colour series Parchaiyan (1976) and for producing the cult-classic blockbuster series Dhoop Kinare (1987) and the acclaimed drama Nijaat (1993).
-She along with Uzma Gillani, Roohi Bano, Tahira Naqvi and Khalida Riyasat dominated the television screens of Pakistan during 1970s and 1980s.
+She is best known for her role in the country's first-ever colour television series Parchaiyan (1976) and for producing the cult-classic blockbuster series Dhoop Kinare (1987) and the acclaimed drama Nijaat (1993).
+She along with Uzma Gillani, Roohi Bano, Tahira Naqvi and Khalida Riyasat dominated the television screens of Pakistan during the 1970s and 1980s.

+She is widely regarded as one of the most influential figures in the history of South Asian television, having fundamentally shaped the golden era of the Pakistan Television Corporation (PTV).

+Kazmi first rose to national prominence as a leading actress in the 1970s, starring in landmark productions such as Parchaiyan (1976), before transitioning behind the camera.
+As a director, she broke institutional glass ceilings, delivering cultural masterpieces like Dhoop Kinare (1987) and helming socially conscious television that championed women's rights and public health.
+For her monumental contributions to the arts, she was honored with the prestigious Pride of Performance award by the Government of Pakistan.

 Early life

-Kazmi was born on 8 April 1950 in Bombay to Shyam and Mumtaz Qureshi (also known as Taaji), both actors and prominent figures in the film industry of British India and her aunt Zeb Qureshi was also an actress in Hindi Cinema.
+Kazmi was born on 8 April 1946 in Bombay to Shyam and Mumtaz Qureshi (also known as Taaji), both actors and prominent figures in the film industry of British India and her aunt Zeb Qureshi was also an actress in Hindi Cinema.
 However, after her father Shyam's tragic death in 1951, her family moved to Karachi, which was part of the new state of Pakistan.
 Sahira's mother, Mumtaz remarried a Pakistani entrepreneur with the surname Ansari.
 Sahira and her brother Shaakir changed their surnames and became Sahira Ansari and Shakir Ansari.
 Sahira and her brother also joined the acting field and both became prominent names in Pakistan's acting industry.